 Available in 1″ billet aluminum:

-- 2 barrel carburetor to 4 barrel manifold $150
+- 2 barrel carburetor to 4 barrel manifold with tapered bore $125

-- 4 barrel carburetor to 4 barrel manifold, lightened $150
+- 4 barrel carburetor to 4 barrel manifold with tapered bore, lightened $150

 We do not have straight spacers in stock because “straight is straight” and this design is so readily available; however, we strongly recommend using a spacer that is billet aluminum as opposed to phenolic or plastic which can warp with heat and moisture.